-Throughout the month of November, we’re going to focus on the topic of gratitude, including its personal and professional benefits.
-We'll also be participating in the national #GratitudeChallenge.
-Join us on Twitter!
+Throughout the month of November, we are going to focus on a Gratitude 101, including its personal and professional benefits.
+We will also be participating in the national #GratitudeChallenge.

 The first step to expressing gratitude is to fully understand it’s definition.
 Robert Emmons, a professor at UC Davis and leading expert in gratitude has a comprehensive, two-part definition: